orggue/adidas-zaragoza/advanced-kubernetes/07_volumes.md

 ----

-Create the PV and check with get and describe the status
+Create the PV and check it's status with the `get` and `describe` command.

 ```
 kubectl create -f pv.yaml